yanamlnk/gradle-notes/contents/9-share-project/README.md

 2) define where to publish (to which repository) - `repositories`
 3) do the publishing (Gradle automatically generates publishing tasks)

-Each of the these steps is dependent on the type of repository to which you want to publish artifacts (e.g. Maven or Ivy repositories)
+<sub>Each of these steps is dependent on the type of the repository to which you want to publish artifacts (e.g. Maven or Ivy repositories).</sub>

 1) apply appropriate publishing plugin:
     - [Maven Publish Plugin](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven)